MinaProtocol/mina/frontend/website/docs/glossary.md

 ####Node

-A node is the context of distributed systems, and specifically cryptocurrency networks, is any
+A node is a machine running the coda daemon.

 ####Peer-to-peer